ylansegal/blog/src/_posts/2019-11-05-large-teams-finding-a-green-build.markdown

 end
 ```

-I named it `git-last-green-commit` and put it in my path, which makes it available for invoking on any project that has a GitHub remote:
+I named it `git-last-green-build` and put it in my path, which makes it available for invoking on any project that has a GitHub remote:

 ```
 $ git last-green-build